miguelsaldanha1213-byte/miguelsaldanha1213-byte/README.md

 ## Hi there! ✨️

-##Here are some ideas to get you started:

 ##- 🔭 I’m currently working on Java, Python, HTML, Javascript, Lua
 ##- 🌱 I’m currently learning how to help people with physics and tech.